MelonKony/millmint/site/factbook/world/vekllei/_index.md

 <details>
   <summary>What is Vekllei?</summary>
 Vekllei is a country that consists of many island republics in the Atlantic.
-The largest of these is called the {{<link/oslola>}}, which is its most populous island.
+The largest of these is called {{<link/oslola>}}, which is its most populous island.
 Vekllei is the setting of this fiction, and is the home of most of its characters.
 </details>

 <details>